fbpx

 One reason for this may be pure, to give God our best.
 Or the motive may be practical, to provide a quality program for an increasingly entertainment-minded public.

-Relating to all aspects of a church service, from greeting, to ushering, to taking the offering, and so forth, excellence applies more readily to the sermon and most specifically to music.
+Relating to all aspects of a church service, from greeting, to ushering, to taking the offering, and so forth, pursuing excellence applies more readily to the sermon and most specifically to music.
 Let’s frame our discussion on music.

 While the first motivation of giving God our best is laudable and the second reason of quality programing is understandable, there are three downsides to this well-intended mindset.